pearsedarcy/m-buildz/README.md

 - This was achieved by enabling Pages in the settings of the GitHub Repository.
 - The site was deployed from the Main branch of the repo

+## Deployment

+The project was deployed using GitHub pages.
+The steps to deploy using GitHub pages are:

+1. Navigate to the [repository](https://github.com/pearsedarcy/m-buildz) on GitHub.com.
+2. Click 'Settings' in the page header.
+3. Click 'Pages' in the sidebar navigation.
+4. Click the dropdown under the source heading and select the 'main' branch.
+5. Click 'Save'.
+6. You will recieve a green confirmation banner confirming the site deployment and live link.

 The Live Link to the website is available [here](https://pearsedarcy.github.io/m-buildz/)

 ## Credits